ryansobol/frozen/README.md

 ##### `entity.validate(option = 'force')`

 Returns a new entity with forced validations of both `null` and `undefined` attributes.
-Because entity errors are immutable, the original entity is unchanged.
+Because an entity's errors are immutable, the original entity is unchanged.

 ```coffee
 class User extends Frozen.Entity